JOHANNESBURG (AFP) – World 800-metre champion Caster Semenya of South Africa has her sights set on 1500m glory as well at the 2010 London Olympics

 The first change she went through this week was that of her coach quitting after feeling ashamed of not telling Caster about the gender testing she was set to undergo.
 He duped her into thinking she was taking a doping test.
 The second change she went through was appearing on the cover of a popular South African magazine titled "You."
 On the cover of the magazine she appears with a complete makeover putting to rest all the claims insisting she is a man.

 In the photo shoot, Caster is sporting a curly hair do, a nice womanly designer dress, jewelry, makeup, and even has her nails done.
 What many do not know is that this is truly the first time Caster has appeared like an actual woman.
 Caster says she truly likes her new look.
+Caster told the British Broadcasting Corporation she would like to dress up more often, but really never gets too many chances to do so.

 After being subjected to all the gender controversy, Caster continued to don her cornrows and pound her chest like that of a defensive back.
 Lets hope Caster did this at her own peril and not simply because she wanted to prove her critics wrong.
 Truly if Caster wants to wear baggy clothes and dress like a man, then she should do so without being subjected to the opinion of a some jealous coaches.
 Former coach Wildred Daniels apparently was told the entire gender matter would stay private, unfortunately it did not happen.

+Before her Gold Medal win in Berlin, Germany, Caster Semenya underwent sex examinations, said former South African athletics coach on Monday, after quitting because of the sex storm.
+Prior to arriving in Berlin, Caster was asked to go to a clinic in Pretoria to undergo some gender tests, but these tests were really not explained to her properly.
+Caster was told she was simply going to undergo a normal urine and blood test.
+In reality the test she had to go through was a gender test.
 Wilfred Daniels alleges that the ASA and IAAf had both made a mess of the entire situation.
 This mistake has caused an outrage in the country of South Africa.
 Daniels says that Caster was put in a very bad position where she had to endure what she endured simply because she was not briefed properly.
 No one properly explained the situation to her or helped her anticipate what she might be confronted with once arriving in Berlin.
 Daniels resigned over the entire repulsive handling of the matter.
 In closing, Daniels said, "We did not handle Caster properly.
 The handling of the issue was atrocious."

 CNN reported today that South African teenager Caster Semenya won the women's 800 meters gold medal at the World Athletics Championships in Berlin, just hours after the sport's governing body asked for the 18-year-old's gender to be verified.